 3. Send Your Pitch

-Once you’ve shortlisted your potential influencers, you need to send them your pitch for the collaboration.
+Once you’ve shortlisted your potential influencer, you need to send them your pitch for the collaboration.
 Ideally, you shouldn’t pitch your idea right in the first message.

 Influencers are real people who are passionate about what they do.
-They are not just marketing tools for your brand.
-You need to build solid relationships with them before you can start creating content with them.
+They are not just marketing tools for your brand .
+You need to build solid relationships with them before you can start creating branded content with them.

-That’s why you should show interest in the content that they’re publishing and engage with them.
+That’s why you should show interest in the chosen influencer’s content that they’re publishing and engage with them.
 Build a rapport with them before pitching your idea of a paid collaboration.

 That way, they may be more receptive to partnering with you.
-In addition, you’ll also know what they’re looking for and will be able to pitch your offer in a better way.
+In addition, you’ll also know what they’re looking for and will be able to pitch your offer in a better way – which will eventually lead to a more successful influencer marketing campaign.

 The time that you spend building the relationship will also help them understand your brand and your objectives better.